vespa-engine/sample-apps/multi-vector-indexing/README.md

   'ranking=bm25'
 </pre>

-Notice the `relevance`, which is assigned by the rank-profile.
-Also note that keywords are highlighted in the `paragraphs` field.
+Notice the `relevance`, which is assigned by the rank-profile expression.
+Also, note that the matched keywords are highlighted in the `paragraphs` field.

 ### Semantic vector search on the paragraph level
 <pre data-test="exec" data-test-assert-contains='24-hour clock'>
 $ vespa query 'yql=select * from wiki where {targetHits:1}nearestNeighbor(paragraph_embeddings,q)' \
-  'input.query(q)=embed(query: what does 24 mean in the context of railways)' \
+  'input.query(q)=embed(what does 24 mean in the context of railways)' \
   'ranking=semantic'
 </pre>
 The closest (best semantic match) paragraph has index 4.